Who Was Paul Allen?

 "Pandora's Promise presents nuclear power as a hopeful solution to climate change, and is opening people’s minds about one of the most critical issues of our time," Allen stated.
 "This is exactly the type of thought-provoking project we are proud to partner on and support."
 Acclaimed films and series from Vulcan Productions include Girl Rising (2013); This Emotional Life (2010); Judgment Day: Intelligent Design on Trial (2007); Rx for Survival: A Global Health Challenge (2005); No Direction Home: Bob Dylan (2005); Strange Days on Planet Earth (2005); Black Sky: The Race For Space, and Black Sky: Winning the X Prize (2004); Lightning in a Bottle (2004); The Blues (2003); and Evolution (2001).

-In 2014, he pledged $100 million to combat Ebola in West Africa.
+In 2014, Allen pledged $100 million to combat Ebola in West Africa.
 That same year, he founded the Allen Institute for Cell Science, which researches cells in order to understand their behavior in how to fight diseases.
 Allen has also taken interest in space time travel and launched Vulcan Aerospace in 2015.

 Allen lived on Lake Washington's Mercer Island, near Seattle.